How to Convert Scanned PDF to Excel Spreadsheet (You’ll Need OCR)

 What's OCR and Why Do You Need It?

-OCR is short for Optical Character Recognition, simply put, it's a technology that can scan an image and extract the text into the computer-recognizable format.
+OCR is short for Optical Character Recognition, simply put, it's a technology that can scan an image and extract the text into a computer-recognizable format (learn more here).
 You can then copy, cut, or paste the text as you want.
 With an increasing number of languages being added to the database, most OCR software is able to support major languages.

 Here we'd like to introduce two most popular techniques: one is to use online conversion services, the other is by using a desktop software.
 Each technique has its own pros and cons.
 We'll explain.